syhpoon/xyzcmd/doc/skins.rst

 Skins
 =====

-Skins are used to configure visual representation of XYZ Commander.
+Skins are used to configure visual representation of |XYZ|.
 Customizable elements are:

 * Elements of filesystem based on: